KirkAlton-Class7/hmwk_10.21.2025_class7/terraform_dry_run.md

 - Copy and paste the raw contents from the `0-Auth.tf` file in [this TheoWAF Terraform repo](https://github.com/malgus-waf/class5)
 - Save the file.

+> [!CAUTION]
-> **Reminder:** If you don’t save the file, it doesn’t exist.
+> If you don’t save the file, it doesn’t exist.
 Saving writes your changes to disk so Terraform can read and apply them.

 ![modify_auth](./images/06_modify_0-auth.png)

+> [!NOTE]
-> **Note:** The line below sets a version constraint, which requires Terraform to use provider versions greater than 3.0.
+> The line below sets a version constraint, which requires Terraform to use provider versions greater than 3.0.

 ```terraform
 version = "~> 3.0"